aalexmmaldonado/omics/docs/sequencing/dna/pcr/index.md

 Annealing allows for the primers to bind to the single-stranded DNA at their respective complementary sites beginning at the 3’ end of the DNA template.
 Subsequently, the binding of the primers to their complementary sites on single-stranded DNA generates two double-stranded molecules.

+### Standard primers

+The M13-tailed primers are used to simplify the workflow when sequencing PCR products and they reduce the loss of the 5' unresolvable bases.
+When the PCR primers contain M13 tails on their 5' ends, the M13 sequence is incorporated into the amplicons.
+This enables sequencing master mixes containing the universal M13 forward, or M13 reverse primers.
+The sequence for the M13 forward and reverse primers is as follows:

+-   M13 forward primer sequence: `5′ TGTAAAACGACGGCCAGT 3′`
+-   M13 reverse primer sequence: `5′ CAGGAAACAGCTATGACC 3′`

+The primer is designed for the known sequences at the 3' end of the template strand.
+M13 sequences are generally attached to the 3' end, and the primer of this M13 is made.

 ## Elongation

 Finally, an optimal reaction temperature, 75-80 C, that is best suitable for enzyme-induced DNA replication is selected to ensure DNA polymerase activity.